-The Melbourne Research Institutes provide powerful ways of articulating interdisciplinary research to the external world and inform new interdisciplinary collaborations.
-The Institutes in Action publications provide insights into this expertise and tell their stories for new audiences.
+The Melbourne Interdisciplinary Research Institutes provide powerful ways of articulating interdisciplinary research to the community, and inform new interdisciplinary collaborations.

 Institutes in action 2012